 Clean the Surface

-The first step is to clean and wash your decks boards to remove any debris.
+The first step is to clean and wash your decks boards to remove any debris – this must be done even if your deck is new.
 Remove any and all furniture, grills, planets, etc., and thoroughly sweep your deck.
 After you have swept everywhere, you are ready to sand.
 It would also be worth your while to make sure you cover all sides of every board, and yes, that means underneath as well.
 Since your boards are exposed to a lot of moisture and temperature changes, if the underside of your boards aren’t painted, these changes can force your boards to expand and contract, wearing down the paint faster.
 To ensure a long lasting paint job, make sure to prep, prime, and paint all 6 sides of every board.
 Does this mean you can’t paint your deck if you can’t get underneath the boards?
 No, but understand that the paint will wear faster if the wood is not protected on all sides.

 Sanding Your Boards